rustfs/docs.rustfs.com/docs/features/aws-elastic/index.md

 ---
-title: "RustFS for VMware Tanzu Container Platform"
+title: "RustFS for Amazon Elastic Kubernetes Service (EKS)"
-description: "RustFS provides high-performance object storage for VMware Tanzu with enterprise-grade features and multi-cloud capabilities."
+description: "RustFS provides high-performance object storage for Amazon EKS with enterprise-grade features and multi-cloud capabilities."
 ---

-# RustFS for VMware Tanzu Container Platform
+# RustFS for Amazon Elastic Kubernetes Service (EKS)

-## Three Reasons Customers Run RustFS on VMware Tanzu
+## Three Reasons Customers Run RustFS on Amazon EKS

-- RustFS serves as a consistent storage layer in hybrid cloud or multi-cloud deployment scenarios
+- RustFS serves as a consistent storage layer in hybrid cloud or multi-cloud deployment scenarios.
 - RustFS is a Kubernetes-native high-performance product that can provide predictable performance in public cloud, private cloud, and edge cloud environments.
 - Running RustFS on EKS provides control over the software stack with the flexibility needed to avoid cloud lock-in.

-VMware Tanzu is an enterprise-grade Kubernetes container platform with full-stack automated operations capabilities that can manage hybrid cloud, multi-cloud, and edge deployments.
-VMware Tanzu includes enterprise-grade Linux operating systems, container runtimes, networking, monitoring, registries, and authentication and authorization solutions.
+Amazon Elastic Kubernetes Service (Amazon EKS) is a managed service that makes it easy for you to run Kubernetes on AWS without needing to install, operate, and maintain your own Kubernetes control plane or nodes.

-RustFS natively integrates with VMware Tanzu, making it easier to operate your own large-scale multi-tenant object storage as a service.
-RustFS Operator works with VMware Tanzu toolchain (such as VMware Tanzu Cluster Manager CLI and Quay container registry) to ensure you get maximum return on investment from the VMware Tanzu ecosystem.
+RustFS natively integrates with Amazon EKS, making it easier to operate your own large-scale multi-tenant object storage as a service.
+RustFS Operator works with the Amazon EKS toolchain to ensure you get maximum return on investment from the AWS ecosystem.

 ![RustFS Architecture Diagram](images/sec1-1.png)

 RustFS provides consistent, high-performance, and scalable object storage because it is Kubernetes-native by design and S3-compatible from the start.
-Developers can easily obtain Amazon S3-compatible persistent storage services for all cloud-native applications running on VMware Tanzu.
-Unlike AWS S3, RustFS enables applications to scale across any multi-cloud and hybrid cloud infrastructure while still being manageable within the VMware Tanzu ecosystem without public cloud lock-in.
+Developers can easily obtain Amazon S3-compatible persistent storage services for all cloud-native applications running on Amazon EKS.
+Unlike AWS S3, RustFS enables applications to scale across any multi-cloud and hybrid cloud infrastructure while still being manageable within the Amazon EKS ecosystem without public cloud lock-in.

-## RustFS Operator Natively Integrates with VMware Tanzu Features
+## RustFS Operator Natively Integrates with Amazon EKS Features

 ### Feature Overview